 Then the vet came.
 And wow, was he NOT gentle!

 Now, he wasn’t rough or harmful or dangerous at all.
 But he wasn’t letting her have her way either.
 He held her firmly.
 He showed us how to do the same.
 You can see exactly what he taught us in our step-by-step guide to picking up and holding a bearded dragon here!

 He also showed us how quickly Bacardi calmed down when she knew she wasn’t going to escape our hands.
 In fact, she would settle right down, close her eyes, and take a nap!

 This was a critical discovery that we wish we’d known before we brought Bacardi home.
-She easily could have jumped from my hands when we first got her and ended up hurt.
+She easily could have jumped from our hands when we first got her and ended up hurt.
 Now we are confident that she can’t do that.
 We are even more confident that we’re not going to hurt her by keeping a firm grip.

-We’d recommend going to a breeder and having them show you how to hold a bearded dragon.
+We recommend going to a breeder and having them show you how to hold a bearded dragon.
 Firmly without hurting them.
 It will make your life so much easier and keep them safer at the same time!